Jaybit0/QML/readme.md

 ![](imgs/model_training2.svg)

-Let's say we want the model to map `|0>` to `|1>` (at the target lane).
-Thus, we want to minimize the states where the `target lane` does not return `1` (the last bit in the graph above).
+Let's say we want the model to map `|0>` to `|1>` (at the model lane).
+Thus, we want to minimize the states where the `model lane` does not return `1` (the last bit in the graph above).
 We can do that using the `auto_compute` function.

 ```julia
 out, main_circuit, grover_iterations = auto_compute(grover_circ, [true])
 ```

 The parameter `[true]` specifies the desired `output value`.
 The function `auto_compute` will automatically compute the optimal number of Grover iterations and apply them to the circuit.
-Keep in mind that the `output values` have to match that specified number of `target lanes`.
-If you do not want a target lane to be trained on any specific value, you can insert `nothing` into the vector at the desired lane index.
+Keep in mind that the `output values` have to match that specified number of `model lanes`.
+If you do not want a model lane to be trained on any specific value, you can insert `nothing` into the vector at the desired lane index.
 The function returns the quantum state after applying the circuit, the circuit without the amplitude amplification and the grover iterations as a circuit.
 Executing this code should generate the following logs:

 ```